 Learning a foreign language is a necessary part of being a member of a multi-cultural society and provides an opening to other cultures.
 A high-quality languages education should foster children’s curiosity and deepen their understanding of the world.

-It is our intent that the Modern Foreign Languages (MFL) curriculum at Southill primary School should enable children to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
-It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
+It is our intent that the Modern Foreign Languages (MFL) curriculum at Southill primary School will provide children with the skills and knowledge to confidently communicate in a language other than their own.
+The curriculum will enable children to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
+It will also provide opportunities for them to read great literature in the original language.

-At Southill Primary School, the MFL curriculum is implemented using the Catherine Cheater programme of study to teach French, along with other resources including music, singing, reading and rhymes.
-The Catherine Cheater programme provides parcel lessons for frequent immersion in the language in context.
+At Southill Primary School, the MFL curriculum is implemented using the Twinkl PlanIt Learning scheme to teach French, along with other resources including music, singing, reading and rhymes.
+The Twinkl PlanIt French scheme provides planning and resources for frequent immersion in the language in relevant contexts.

-It also provides comprehensive, structured lessons enabling the children to:
+It provides comprehensive, structured lessons enabling the children to:

 - listen attentively to spoken language and show understanding by joining in and responding